CallumLovekin28/CreativeCollaboration/WEB14202-Callum-Lovekin.md

 ### Introduction

-Over the course of these projects i have learned not only alot about design but also myself and what I wish to persue in the next 2 years of the course.
-The last couple months have been a great taster of things to come over the rest of the course and I have really enjoyed what I have learned.
+Over the course of these projects I have learned not only alot about design but also myself and what I wish to persue in my future career.
+The last couple months have been a great taster of different elements of design and coding and getting to work with people from a different industry.

 ![blogs](https://raw.githubusercontent.com/CallumLovekin28/CreativeCollaboration/master/Images/blogposts.png)